vcastrejont/A11y-guidelines/README.md

 -   Install the chrome or firefox extension (recomended) [Extension download](https://chrome.google.com/webstore/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh)

 ## Chrome accessibility inspector

-This tool allow visualisation of the "[accessibility tree](http://www.w3.org/WAI/PF/aria-implementation/#intro_treetypes)" view of a web page.
-Chrome canary adds this new “accessibility” tab to the element section of developer tools.
+This tool allow visualisation of the [accessibility tree](http://www.w3.org/WAI/PF/aria-implementation/#intro_treetypes) view of a web page.
+Chrome canary adds this new *accessibility* tab to the element section of developer tools.

 ## Axe

 AXe is an automated accessibility open source testing library and a chrome extension.
 Test results include a list of accessibility issues, severity, descriptions, and snippets of the code that caused the issue.